Human activity has affected the quality and quantity of natural resources available to life on earth including:

-Fossil fuels are by far the main source of energy for modern civilisation – coal and gas for electricity generation; and petrol, diesel and kerosene-type fuels for land, sea and air transport.
+Fossil fuels are by far the largest source of energy in modern economies – coal and gas for electricity generation; and petrol, diesel and kerosene-type fuels for land, sea and air transport.

 Some two-thirds of the world’s electricity is generated by coal-fired power plants, and coal is responsible for more than a quarter of global CO2 emissions.
 Coal is the dirtiest fossil fuel in terms of greenhouse gas emissions.
 For instance about 0.92kg of CO2 is typically released for every kilowatt hour of electricity produced in a coal-fired electricity generation station.
 Gas is a comparatively less carbon intensive fuel – about 0.52kg of CO2 is typically released for every kilowatt hour of electricity produced in a gas-fired station.

 Unfortunately, we are not reducing our dependence on coal.
 In fact, coal emissions are set to increase hugely because of a tidal wave of new coal-fired power plants in the pipeline.
 In November 2012 World Resources Institute reported that 1,199 new coal-fired plants with a total installed capacity of 1,401,268 megawatts (MW) are being proposed globally.
 If all of these projects are built, it would add new coal power capacity that is almost four times the current capacity of all coal-fired plants in the United States.

 Burning petrol and diesel for transport also releases huge amounts of carbon dioxide into the atmosphere.
 About 2.3kg of CO2 is released when a litre of petrol is burned and about 2.7kg for each litre of diesel.